GreptimeTeam/docs/docs/user-guide/migrate-to-greptimedb/migrate-from-postgresql.md

 [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) is a commonly used tool to export data from PostgreSQL.
 Using it, we can export the data that can be later imported into GreptimeDB directly.
-For example, if we want to export two schemas, `db1` and `db2` in the database `postgres` from PostgreSQL, we can use the following
+For example, if we want to export schemas whose names start with `db` in the database `postgres` from PostgreSQL, we can use the following
 command:

 ```bash